 16. The Grateful Sparrow

-Moral: Helping others in their time of need creates lasting friendships and a sense of togetherness.
+Moral: Helping others in times of need creates lasting friendships and togetherness.

 17. The Curious Kitten

-Moral: Curiosity is a great trait, but it’s important to handle things with care and respect.
+Moral: Curiosity is good, but handle things with care and respect.

 18. The Patient Little Seed

-Moral: Patience is a virtue, and some things take time to grow and develop.
+Moral: Patience is a virtue; some things take time to grow.

 19. The Lost Teddy Bear